PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image36.png"
 style="width:2.95828in;height:1.83648in" />

-Once you have added report labels, they will appear in the translation grid as shown in the following screenshot.
+Once you have added report labels to your PBIX project, they will appear in the translation grid as shown in the following screenshot.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image37.png"